-Chiming in during meetings comes naturally to talkative, extroverted people, but employees with this personality type may not realize their frequent contributions can cause quieter colleagues to hold back.
-If you’re quick to speak up in meetings, it’s helpful to work on self-awareness skills to make sure you’re not holding the floor for too long or keeping others from engaging.
+Chiming in during meetings comes naturally to talkative, extroverted people.
+But employees with a dominating personality may not realize their frequent contributions can cause quieter colleagues to hold back.
+If you’re quick to speak up in meetings, it’s helpful to work on self-awareness to make sure you’re not keeping others from engaging.
 If you have a lot to say, ask yourself, “Am I pausing to see if anyone else wants to chime in?” and “Do I recognize when I’ve been speaking more than a few minutes?”

-In the bigger picture, being more aware of your personality and behaviors as they relate to a variety of qualities and contexts can be revelatory.
+In the bigger picture, being more aware of your personality and behaviors in a variety of contexts can be revelatory.
 Tools like the DISC personality assessment – a measure of behavioral style based on the qualities of dominance, influence, steadiness and conscientiousness – are among those that workplaces rely on to help employees deepen that valuable self-understanding.
-Take some time to check out DISC and other widely available assessments to discover more about your own priorities and preferences, many of which may be unconscious.
+Take some time to check out DISC and other widely available assessments to discover more about your own priorities and preferences.

 Encourage others to talk

-If you’re facilitating a meeting where someone is hogging the floor, call on other employees by name to ask for their thoughts.
-This will help those employees feel valued and remind the dominant colleagues that their teammates’ opinions matter just as much as theirs do.
-This also takes internal pressure off any colleagues who have a peacemaker personality type and have the desire to make sure everyone is heard.
+If you’re facilitating a meeting where someone is hogging the floor, call on other employees to ask for their thoughts.
+This will help those employees feel valued and remind the dominant colleagues that their teammates’ opinions matter too.
+This also takes pressure off colleagues who have a peacemaker personality type and want to make sure everyone is heard.

-If the dominating person often interrupts while others are speaking, set some boundaries to indicate this behavior needs to stop.
+If the person with the dominating personality often interrupts while others are speaking, set some boundaries to indicate this behavior needs to stop.
 It could be raising a finger to signal it’s not their turn yet.
-Or you could say you know they want to chime in, but there’s not time, or that you need a chance to get some input from everyone else.
+Or you could say you know they want to chime in, but you need to get input from others.